vsekhar/vcloud/README.md

 1. Launch and connect to a development server with './launch -d'
 1. Check on package, see that it compiled, upload it to deploy_bucket/deploy_file
-1. Launch run nodes with './launch n' where 'n' is the number of nodes
+1. Launch run nodes with './launch n' where 'n' is the number of nodes (startup script will unzip the deploy_file, and use python3 to run main.py in a detached screen process as the 'ubuntu' user)